When will the next consultation process occur?

 Please direct questions about which list an occupation is on to the contact page on the Department of Home Affairs website.
 The Department of Home Affairs has responsibility for maintaining the current lists.

-Can the Department of Employment, Skills, Small and Family Business provide advice about visa types?
+Can the Department of Education, Skills and Employment provide advice about visa types?

-The Department of Employment, Skills, Small and Family Business is unable to provide advice on visa matters.
+The Department of Education, Skills and Employment is unable to provide advice on visa matters.
 Questions relating to visas and other immigration issues should be directed to the contact page on the Department of Home Affairs website.